DalgoT4D/dbt_bhumi/README.md

-# dbt_starter
+# dbt_bhumi
-DBT Starter Template Repository with macros, CI/CD Templates/ Folder Structure which are commonly used in Dalgo's DBT Projects
+Bhumi DBT Repository
+This repository contains the dbt project for Bhumi, which is designed to transform and model data for analytics purposes.

-### Using the starter project
+### Using this project

 Try running the following commands:
 - dbt run